djhedges/exit_speed/README.md

 Here is an example of the LEDs in action. https://youtu.be/sWjJ_7Hw02U

-### Grafana & Timescale
+### Grafana & Postgres

-Initially Prometheus and InfluxDB were tested before settling on Timescale.
+Initially Prometheus, InfluxDB and Timescale were tested before settling on just Postgres.
-Grafana is designed for displaying time series data which is great for live or replayed data.
+Grafana is designed for displaying time series data which is great for live data.
 However that made graph lap comparisons difficult.

-Since Timescale is backed by PostgresSQL I was able to come up with some clever Grafana queries to overlay laps.
-It sounds like Grafana plans to add support for graphing none time series data in the future. https://youtu.be/2FHSHHTeZAU https://youtu.be/joWSMB6zanM
+These are some old demos of using Grafana to compare lap data by using hacky queries to shift the lap data's start time to NOW() - 5m.
+It's since been deprecated in favor using Dash. https://youtu.be/2FHSHHTeZAU https://youtu.be/joWSMB6zanM